Don Herbison-Evans (

 This caterpillar tunnels into the bark of conifers, such as :

-The adult moth has forewings that are pale brown, each with a dark brown marginal half, and a dotted brown line across the pale area of each forewing.
-The hindwings are pale brown fading to white at the base.
+The adult moth has forewings that are off-white, each with a variable dark brown marginal half, and a pale basal half.
+There is an interrupted brown line across the basal half, and a variable pattern of white patches in the marginal half.
+The moth can raise groups of scales on the wings to make the wings look knobbly.
+The hindwings are pale brown fading to white at the bases.
 The wingspan is about 1 cm.

 The species has been found in :